brunohp89/IBU_Calculator/README.md

 therefore the IBU resulting from hops addition would be higher than expected.
 With this simple calculator I can recalculate the amount of hops to add to obtain the same IBU as in the recipe.

+The OG Post Boil Calculator lets you estimate what the SG will be in your fermentor given a starting volume, a desired volume and the gravity before boil.
+The IBU calculator will recalculate the amount of hops to add during boil given starting conditions.

 # Reference